Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 Copy `config-example.js` to `config.js` and edit the needed variables.
 To change the commands that the bot responds to, edit `commands.js`.
+To create a new game, add a file to the `games` directory

 Now, to start the bot, use: